unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 Docker folder as other app's data. **Normally native installs use a configuration file and Docker installations use environment variables.**

-An example is included in the Unpoller install folder `up.conf.example`.
-You can edit the file in a text editor and then rename it to `up.conf`.
+An example is included in the Unpoller install folder `XXX.example`.
+You can edit the file in a text editor and then rename it removing `.example`.
+To create a valid file.

 The variables to be set can be split into three categories: